The Art of the Independent Hotel: Why One-of-a-Kind Stays Matter More Than Ever

 Independent hotels offer something distinct in the hospitality world: They provide the comforts travelers expect, but with an added layer of individuality, creativity, and local flavor.
 For those looking to connect more deeply with a destination, an independent hotel can offer a unique lens through which to experience it—one that’s personal, memorable, and entirely its own.

-Explore the more than 50 distinct, independent properties that are part of the Benchmark Resorts & Hotels portfolio, a collection by Pyramid Global Hospitality.
+Explore more resorts and hotels across the Benchmark Resorts & Hotels portfolio, a collection of distinct, independent properties by Pyramid Global Hospitality.
 Located in diverse destinations across the globe, Benchmark’s resorts and hotels reimagine immersive travel, inspiring guests to create memories born from meaningful exploration, authentic moments, and innovative experiences – no matter the occasion.
 Benchmark guests can earn complimentary gift cards, on-property perks, and destination experiences through the collection’s signature Mosaic Rewards program.

 Read more